-Episode 146: On June 13th, 1901, Ada Mills Redpath and her son Jocelyn Clifford Redpath were killed in their mansion on Sherbrooke Street in Montreal.
+Episode 146: On June 13th 1901, Ada Mills Redpath and her son Jocelyn Clifford Redpath were killed in their mansion in on Sherbrooke Street in Montreal.
 Ada had been shot to the back of the head.
-Clifford has a gunshot wound to his temple.
+Clifford has a gunshot wound to his the temple.
 The police were not called.
 A coroner’s inquest the next day declared the deaths a murder-suicide.
-Ada and Clifford were buried on June 15th without any further investigation.
+Ada and Clifford were buried June 15th without any further investigation.

 Written By: Josina De Bree

 Denton A, Tellez-Zenteno JF.
 A patient with epilepsy charged with kidnapping, unlawful confinement, and assault causing bodily harm after seizures: Deficiencies in the legal system.
 Epilepsy Behav Rep. 2020;13:100361.
 Published 2020 Mar 21. doi:10.1016/j.ebr.2020.100361

 Dougall, L. (2019) The Summit House Mystery; Or, The Earthly Purgatory.
 Good Press.
 Original work published 1905.

 Reuber M, Mackay RD.
 Epileptic automatisms in the criminal courts: 13 cases tried in England and Wales between 1975 and 2001.
 Epilepsia.
 2008 Jan;49(1):138-45. doi: 10.1111/j.1528-1167.2007.01269.x.
 PMID: 17727668.